 Our work area is East Africa, we focus specifically on rural areas.
 In Kenya we work in the western part, in the counties Kakamega, Busia, Siaya, Bungoma, Trans Nzoia and Nandi.
 In Tanzania we work in the north, in the counties Shinyanga, Geita and Mwanza.
-Furthermore ICS has plans to expand in 2016/2017 to neighbouring country Uganda, just on the other side of the border with Kenya.
+Furthermore ICS has plans to expand in 2017/2018 to neighbouring country Uganda, just on the other side of the border with Kenya.
+At the end of 2017 ICS has also started its parenting program in Ivory Coast.

 The General Director is Ronald Messelink.
 The Director is responsible for the operational management of the organization and is accountable to the Supervisory Board.
 In particular, the Director manages strategic policy-making, general operations and public relations.
 He is also responsible for monitoring content and administrative quality and personnel policies.